bregman-arie/devops-exercises/README.md

   * OpenStack is free to use
   * The service responsible for networking is Glance
   * The purpose of tenant/project is to share resources between different projects and users of OpenStack</summary><br><b>
+  * OpenStack is free to use - **True**.
+OpenStack is open-source software released under the Apache 2.0 license.
+  * The service responsible for networking is Glance - **False**.
+Neutron is the service responsible for networking.
+Glance is the image service.
+  * The purpose of tenant/project is to share resources between different projects and users of OpenStack - **False**.
+The primary purpose is to isolate resources.
 </b></details>

 <details>
 <summary>Describe in detail how you bring up an instance with a floating IP</summary><br><b>
+To launch an instance with a floating IP, you would follow these steps:
+1.  **Create a Network and Subnet:** First, ensure you have a private network and subnet for your instances.
+2.  **Create a Router:** Create a router and connect it to the public (external) network and your private subnet.
+3.  **Launch an Instance:** Launch a new instance, attaching it to your private network.
+It will receive a private IP address from the subnet.
+4.  **Allocate a Floating IP:** Allocate a new floating IP address from the public network pool to your project.
+5.  **Associate the Floating IP:** Associate the allocated floating IP with the private IP address of your instance.
+This allows the instance to be accessible from the internet.
 </b></details>

 <details>
 <summary>You get a call from a customer saying: "I can ping my instance but can't connect (ssh) it".
 What might be the problem?</summary><br><b>
+If you can ping an instance but cannot SSH into it, the issue is likely related to one of the following:
+*   **Security Group Rules:** The security group attached to the instance may not have a rule allowing inbound traffic on TCP port 22 (the default SSH port).
+*   **Firewall on the Instance:** A firewall running on the instance itself (like `iptables` or `firewalld`) might be blocking the SSH port.
+*   **SSH Service:** The SSH daemon (`sshd`) on the instance might not be running or could be misconfigured.
+*   **Incorrect SSH Key:** You might be using the wrong private key to connect to the instance.
 </b></details>

 <details>
 <summary>What types of networks OpenStack supports?</summary><br><b>
+OpenStack Neutron supports several network types:
+*   **Local:** A local network is isolated to a single compute node and cannot be shared between multiple nodes.
+*   **Flat:** A flat network is a simple, non-VLAN-tagged network that is shared across all compute nodes.
+*   **VLAN:** A VLAN network uses 802.1q tagging to create isolated layer-2 broadcast domains.
+*   **VXLAN:** VXLAN (Virtual Extensible LAN) is an overlay network technology that encapsulates layer-2 frames in UDP packets, allowing for a large number of isolated networks.
+*   **GRE:** GRE (Generic Routing Encapsulation) is another overlay network technology that can be used to create private networks over a public network.
 </b></details>

 <details>
 <summary>How do you debug OpenStack storage issues? (tools, logs, ...)</summary><br><b>
+To debug storage issues in OpenStack (Cinder), you can use the following:
+*   **Logs:** Check the Cinder service logs (e.g., `/var/log/cinder/cinder-volume.log`, `/var/log/cinder/cinder-api.log`) for error messages.
+*   **Cinder CLI:** Use the `cinder` command-line tool to check the status of volumes, snapshots, and storage backends.
+*   **Database:** Inspect the Cinder database to check for inconsistencies in volume states or metadata.
+*   **Backend Storage:** Check the logs and status of the underlying storage system (e.g., LVM, Ceph, NFS) to identify issues with the storage itself.
 </b></details>

 <details>
 <summary>How do you debug OpenStack compute issues? (tools, logs, ...)</summary><br><b>
+To debug compute issues in OpenStack (Nova), you can use the following:
+*   **Logs:** Check the Nova service logs (e.g., `/var/log/nova/nova-compute.log`, `/var/log/nova/nova-api.log`, `/var/log/nova/nova-scheduler.log`) for error messages.
+*   **Nova CLI:** Use the `nova` command-line tool to check the status of instances, hosts, and services.
+*   **Instance Console Log:** View the console log of a specific instance to see boot-up messages and other output.
+*   **Hypervisor:** Check the logs and status of the underlying hypervisor (e.g., KVM, QEMU) to identify issues with virtualization.
 </b></details>

 #### OpenStack Deployment & TripleO

 <details>
 <summary>Have you deployed OpenStack in the past?
 If yes, can you describe how you did it?</summary><br><b>
+There are several ways to deploy OpenStack, depending on the scale and complexity of the environment.
+Some common methods include:
+*   **DevStack:** A script-based installer designed for development and testing purposes.
+It deploys OpenStack from the latest source code.
+*   **Packstack:** A utility that uses Puppet modules to deploy OpenStack on CentOS or RHEL.
+It is suitable for proof-of-concept and small-scale production environments.
+*   **Kolla-Ansible:** A set of Ansible playbooks that deploy OpenStack services as Docker containers.
+This method is highly scalable and recommended for production deployments.
+*   **OpenStack-Ansible:** A collection of Ansible playbooks that deploy OpenStack services directly on bare metal or virtual machines.
 </b></details>

 <details>